-This past summer I started feeling the urge to shed a few pounds.
+I started feeling the urge to shed a few pounds lately.
 I’m not trying to be more attractive, mind you.
 I’m already married so I don’t really need to look good anymore.

 About 2 or 3 days later, the national office of the delivery referral service emailed me.
-My conversation with them was long and tedious, so I’ll just summarize it here.
+My back-and-forth email conversation with them was stretched out over a couple of weeks, so I’ll just summarize it here.

 Delivery company email: Hey!
 You want to get something delivered, right?